Harvey Stephens: Early years

-Stephens was born in Los Angeles.
+Stephens was born on August 21, 1901, in Los Angeles, California.
 As a student at the University of California at Los Angeles, he earned letters in basketball and football.
 Before he turned to acting, Stephens worked in western copper mines and Mexican oil fields in addition to working around the world on a freighter.

 Stage

 Stephens' debut in the theater came in 1920 at the Pilgrimage Play in Hemet, California.
 Following that, he toured for two years in a troupe headed by Walter Hampden and worked in stock theater companies in several cities.

-On Broadway, Stephens appeared as Sam Worthing in Other Men's Wives, written by Walter C. Hackett, late in 1929.
+On Broadway, Stephens appeared as Sam Worthing in Other Men's Wives, written by Walter Hackett, late in 1929.
 He also appeared as Richard Wadsworth in Dishonored Lady (1930); as Gail Redman in Tomorrow and Tomorrow (1931); as Joe Fisk in The Animal Kingdom (1932); Fred Barton in Best Years (1932); Bruce Blakely in The Party's Over (1933); and John Palmer in Conquest (1933).
 He also appeared in South Pacific as Commander Harbison, alongside Mary Martin; he was one of only two cast members who did not sing.

+For the summer of 1931, Stephens was a member of the Summer stock cast at Elitch Theatre.